 We think our students will have the independence and resilience needed to move onto the next phase in their education after studying science with us

 Homework and extra-curricular

-We have a healthy number of students go onto A-Level to study the sciences showing we prepare them well for further study.
-We also have a large number of our A-Level student go on to study sciences at university.
+We have a good number of students choose to study the sciences at A-Level, both with us and elsewhere, showing we prepare our students well for further study.
+We also have a large number of our A-Level student go on to study sciences at university, many with unconditional offers.